 How do I interpret dream meanings?

 If you believe your dreams are revealing something to you, there are certain things you can do to decipher your dream meanings.
 Loewenberg states “In a nutshell, you want to do a comparative analysis between the imagery and actions in the dream to the events of your previous day.”

 Therefore, you should pay attention to the content of your dreams in waking life.
 “If you start keeping a daily journal in tandem with a dream journal, you will start noticing connections between your dream imagery and your daily struggles and achievements.
 For example, you may notice that when your mother in law came over for dinner, you dreamed of being attacked by a bear that night.
 When you landed an account at work you’d been trying for, you may dream you won the lottery that night.
 Or when something you were super excited about didn’t work out, you may find that you dream of a plane crash or of falling that night.”

 If you’ve had a specific dream and you’d like to decipher its meaning, check out our dream dictionary and find out what they mean.

 The benefits of dreaming

 While we may not know a lot when it comes to dreaming meanings, more can be said about the benefits of dreaming.
-For example, the REM stage in which we dream also allows you to commit things you learn to memory, meaning dreaming will help with cognitive processes.
+For example, the REM stage in which we dream also allows us to commit things we learn to memory, meaning dreaming will help with cognitive processes.
 As well as this, dreams offer emotional benefits, such as introspection.